charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 If he prefers, the programmer can translate what he observes into computer actions, as in traditional programming.
 For example, the worker goes through the array twice (third person), can be translated into: 'I write a loop that goes from 0 to 1.' (first person).
 The object role(the 'who?') and the third person(the 'what') are algorithmic enhancements.

-Clprolf framework, with the object roles and the third person perspective, allows to obtain mastered systems.
+Clprolf framework, with the object roles and the third person perspective, allows to obtain mastered and high-level systems.

 ### THE clprolf CLASSES